robby10Z/alx-low_level_programming/0x09-static_libraries/README.md

 # C - Static libraries

-In this project, I learned what static libraries are and practiced creating and using them with `ar`, `ranlib`, and `nm`.
+In this project, I learned what static libraries are and I also learned how to work with them, practiced creating and using them with `ar`, `ranlib`, and `nm`.

 ## Tests :heavy_check_mark: